 Hence, although it is not required to have a powerful bike like Bullet/Royal Enfield for your Leh Ladakh trip, it makes the journey a bit comfortable.

 Q30.
 Is it possible to rent a bike in Manali and drop it in Leh or Srinagar or vice-versa?

-Hence, unless, you cannot live without the bike on Srinagar Leh Highway or Manali Leh Highway, there is no point to spend that much money in the rental bike pickup.
+Hence, unless you cannot live without the bike on Srinagar Leh Highway or Manali Leh Highway, there is no point in spending that much money in the rental bike pickup.
 In such cases, you should reach Leh and get the bike on rent from Leh based bike rental shops.